-Addressing the emergency shelter and transitional housing needs of homeless
+Addressing the emergency shelter and transitional housing needs of homeless persons

-Programs proposed for Federal Fiscal Year 2022 - County Fiscal Year 2023 involve ESG Funds being provided to local non-profits for operation and supportive services to address needs of homeless persons, through the expansion of the number of beds for the Over Night Emergency Shelter, supportive housing and homeless prevention through the Hilda Barg Homeless Prevention Center together providing for 522 persons and 78 beds.
-The Dawson Beach Transitional Housing Program will provide transitional housing beds for 27 persons.
-ACTS and NVFS/SERVE will provide emergency shelter services for 654 homeless persons.
-Total number of persons projected to be served are 1,203
+Programs proposed for Federal Fiscal Year 2024 - County Fiscal Year 2025 involve ESG Funds being provided to local non-profits for operation and supportive services to address needs of homeless persons, through the supportive housing and homeless prevention through the Hilda Barg Homeless Prevention Center together providing for 30 beds.
+The Dawson Beach Transitional Housing Program will provide transitional housing beds for 27 people.
+ACTS and NVFS/SERVE will provide emergency shelter services for 126 homeless persons.
+Total number of persons projected to be served are 239.